alejandro-imt/contra-man/README.md

 - ContraMan stands for *Contraseña* the Spanish word for password and *Manager* which means... manager.

 ## Installation
+Data about installation

 ## Documentation
+Relevant documentation

 ## More
+Additional information, useful links and more...